gurkanfikretgunak/share-your-note/README.md

 - Mode selection on the home page is for preview only - actual event mode is set by the host
 - Birthday mode includes floating balloons, abstract geometric shapes, and confetti
 - Party mode features a full laser light show with rotating beams and pulsing grid
+- **Consent Management:** All participants must accept GDPR, policy, cookie, and event data sharing consents before joining
+- **Message Management:** Hosts can favorite messages (appears at top with yellow border) and delete inappropriate content
+- **Like System:** Participants can like messages, with real-time like count updates
+- **Event Control:** Hosts can pause, end, and restart events, controlling participant access
+- **Title Editing:** Hosts can edit event titles anytime from the dashboard
+- Participants cannot join events with `pending` or `finished` status
+- Favorited messages are sorted to the top of the feed
+- Like counts are displayed with a heart icon next to each message

 ## License